 Making the Final Decision: Should You Outsource Your PPC or Keep it In-House?

-This in mind, it’s probably best to outsource PPC campaign management to a specialized digital advertising agency.
-You’re more likely to find someone who has homed in their skills, knows what converts, follows the trends, and can get you cost-effective results.
+With this in mind, it’s probably best to outsource PPC campaign management to a specialized digital advertising agency.
+You’re more likely to find a team with deep expertise, that has honed in their skills, knows what converts, follows the trends, and can get you cost-effective results.

 Start Marketing Online Effectively

 When a company already has an in-house PPC specialist who is producing results, I always leave this person in place.
-Unfortunately, I usually find the opposite—PPC campaigns that aren’t optimized, aren’t delivering ROI, and that are either not producing results or may even be costing the company money instead of producing it.
-In these cases, I get my client matched up outsourced PPC talent that draws in new customers by delivering excellent campaign performance, and drives revenue, typically as part of a digital marketing overhaul.
+Unfortunately, I usually find the opposite—improper bid management, PPC campaigns that aren’t optimized, aren’t delivering ROI, and are either not producing results or may even be costing the company money instead of producing it.
+In these cases, I get my client matched up with outsourced PPC talent that draws in new customers by delivering excellent campaign performance, and drives revenue, typically as part of a digital marketing overhaul.

-If your company isn’t getting the results you want from PPC or is struggling with any aspect of your digital marketing, contact me for a consultation to discuss your PPC requirements.
+If your company isn’t getting the results you want from PPC campaigns or is struggling with any aspect of your digital marketing, contact me for a consultation to discuss your PPC requirements.